mstocco/mariostoc.co/content/traininglog/20201206-ironman2021-38weeksout.md

 I got into the garage to find that the front tire on my MTB was flat.
 Interestingly, the previous owner ran the wheels tubeless and for the 6 years that I have had the bike, I've never needed to touch it, until today.
 After a walk to an LBS for 26" tubes and a second walk to exchange Schrader for Presta, I now had a rideable bike.
 <!---->
 I headed out to _Thetis Lake Park_ via the _Highland Road_.
 I stuck to the fire roads.
 It was good to be out in the fresh air.
-I was still feeling the same heavy legs as yesterday and I wondered if the was still residual from the 5 km last week.
+I was still feeling the same **heavy legs** as yesterday and I wondered if the was still residual from the 5 km last week.
 I packed a 750ml bottle with 200 calories of lemonade and finished it.

 ### LAP THROUGH THETIS PARK
 ![Ride Map](/assets/jpg/ridemap-20201212.jpeg)

 I set off on the run about 30 minutes after getting home from the ride.

-Given how yesterday's run/walk felt and how I felt on the bike earlier, I knew I was in for a very long hour.
+Given how yesterday's run/walk felt and how I felt on the bike earlier, I accepted that I was in for a very long hour.
 <!---->
 I stayed with the single thought of _"good form"_ and a little after 15 minutes, it began to pay off.
-A rhythm set in and although my heavy legs remained heavy, the run was becoming fun.
+A rhythm set in and although my heavy legs remained heavy, the run was becoming **fun**.

 Judging by the numbers (pace/distance) afterwards, one might say this run was a sub-par effort but during the run, I was in the moment, staying with the best form I could muster; cadence and breathing followed.
 I likened it to feeling the dull ache of a 20 km run even though I did 9.
 Throw out the numbers; what I felt I accomplished over the course of the 58 minutes could not be measured by a watch.